 We will read most of Jo Wolff’s recent book The Metaphysics of Quantities (2022) on this topic, supplemented by contemporary philosophical literature by authors such as Shamik Dasgupta, Maya Eddon, Hartry Field, Ted Sider and Jessica Wilson.

 This course aims to enable you to understand and participate in contemporary debates about the metaphysics of quantitative properties.

 Students who successfully complete the course will have a good understanding of:

 classical metaphysical debates about properties, such as: universals vs particulars, realism vs nominalism, categoricalism vs dispositionalism;

 central concepts in contemporary metaphysics of quantities, such as: the determinable-determinate distinction, measurement scales, the representational theory of measurement, intrinsicness and naturalness;

 various key positions in contemporary metaphysics of quantities, such as: absolutism, comparativism and structuralism, operationalism and measurement realism, quidditism and anti-quidditism.

 Students who successfully complete the course will be able to:

-able to read, understand and evaluate current work in contemporary metaphysics;
+read, understand and evaluate current work in contemporary metaphysics of quantities;

-write two essays in accord with current writing standards in analytic philosophy, each offering the reasoned defense of a claim about one of the topics discussed in the course.
+write an essay in accord with current writing standards in analytic philosophy, offering a reasoned defense of a claim about one of the topics discussed in the course.